mvrcii/vesuvius_challenge_2023/README.md

 ````commandline
 python convert/preprocess_images.py
 ````
-This will create a directory ``fragments_contrasted`` in your local data directory, load all fragment files from your original ``fragments`` directory, preprocess them (increase contrast) and save them to ``fragments_contrasted``.
+This will create a directory ``fragments_contrasted`` inside the docker container, load all fragment files from your original ``fragments`` directory, preprocess them (increase contrast) and save them to ``fragments_contrasted``.